heatherknoyes/SocialNetworkAPI/README.md

 Run the following command in order to be able to install the package for this code:

     npm install
+    npm run seed - note at this time the seed functionality does not work as intended

 ## Usage